apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 In case of an external table, only the associated metadata information is removed from the metastore database.

-If the table is cached, the command uncaches the table and all its dependants such as views.
-Thereby the dependants should be cached again explicitly.
+If the table is cached, the command uncaches the table and all its dependents such as views.
+Thereby the dependents should be cached again explicitly.

 ### Syntax